Silviu Ploeșteanu: Club career

 Ploeșteanu, nicknamed Ploaie (Rain), was born on 28 January 1913 in Craiova, Romania and began playing football in 1930 at UD Reșița, winning the Divizia A title in his first season as a footballer.
 In the following season he was a runner-up in the league with Reșița.
 After this, he transferred to Universitatea Cluj, where he again secured a runner-up position in his first year with the team.
 In the next season, he reached the 1934 Cupa României final with "U", where he scored a goal in the first game as they lost the trophy to Ripensia Timișoara.

 In 1937, Ploeșteanu switched teams again, joining Venus București.
 He won with them two consecutive Divizia A titles under coach Béla Jánosy.
 He contributed with three goals scored in 22 matches during the 1938–39 season, and four goals in 21 games during the 1939–40 season.
-They also reached the 1940 Cupa României final with Venus, a four-game series in which Ploeșteanu played in all matches, scoring a goal in the first before they eventually lost the last game to Rapid București.
+The team also reached the 1940 Cupa României final, a four-game series in which Ploeșteanu played in all matches, scoring a goal in the first before they eventually lost the last game to Rapid București.
+During his time with Venus, he made six appearances in the Mitropa Cup over three editions, suffering first-round exits to Újpest—against whom he scored a goal—AGC Bologna, and Beogradski SK.
 Ploeșteanu ended his career by spending one year as a player-coach in the regional championship at UA Brașov.